stacks-network/rendezvous/docs/chapter_8.md

 **Discarding property-based tests using discard functions**

-An example of a property-based test with an attached discard function can also be found in `slice.tests.clar`:
+An example of a property-based test with an attached discard function can also be found in `slice.clar`:

 ```clarity
 ;; Some tests, like 'test-slice-list-int', are valid only for specific inputs.